PhoshMobi/phoc/doc/phoc.ini.rst

 - `drm-panel-orientation`: If `true` applies the panel orientation read from the DRM connector (if available).
 Defaults to `true`.
 - `phys_width`, `phys_height`: The physical dimensions of the display in `mm`.
+- `adaptive-sync`: If set to `enabled`, enables variable refresh rate, `disabled` or absent disables it.

 Example: